synnergyzehub/Virtual-Silk-road-lander/GENESIS_ECG_PRICING_MATRIX.md

       hsn.npu_scaling_factor: "0.05"
 ```

-## 5. HSN License Manifest
+## 5. WTO-Integrated HSN License Manifest

-Each containerized deployment includes an HSN License Manifest that catalogs all components and their pricing:
+Each containerized deployment includes an HSN License Manifest that catalogs all components and their pricing, with WTO region compliance information:

 ```json
 {